gleanerio/archetype/docs/quickstart.md

 -a docker||podman parameter.
 ```

-So an example command using docker, run from inside the `rundir`
-directory, might look like:
+So an example command using docker might look like:

 ```bash
 cliGleaner.sh -a docker -cfg gleanerconfig.yaml -source africaioc -rude